hyperledger/iroha-2-docs/src/guide/kotlin-java.md

 ## 3. Domain search and registration

-Search Registering a domain is one of the easier operations.
+Querying and Registering a domain are among the easier operations.
 The usual boilerplate code, that often only serves to instantiate a client from an on-disk configuration file, is unnecessary.
 Instead, you have to deal with a few
 imports: